bjcull/bjcull.github.com/_posts/2010-05-06-how-to-return-multiple-formats-with-wcf-including-xml-json-and-atom.md

 - Xml
 ---

 <p>One of the cooler features of WCF web services is the ability to return your data in a range of different formats such as XML, JSON and ATOM, but what really sets it apart is just how easy it is to achieve.</p>  <h2>A Complete Example</h2>  <p>Here’s a cut down, but working example from one of my project’s <a title="Promote.fm" href="http://promote.fm">promote.fm</a>.
-We’ll break it down below.</p>  <pre class="brush: csharp; ruler: true;">        [WebInvoke(
+We’ll break it down below.</p>  <pre class="prettyprint">        [WebInvoke(
             Method = &quot;GET&quot;,
             UriTemplate = &quot;search?format={format}&quot;)]
         [ServiceKnownType(typeof(Atom10FeedFormatter))]